 Seven Days in Yogyakarta: A Travel Journal from Java's Cultural Heart

-I didn't plan to cry at a Buddhist temple at 5AM.
-Nobody does.
-But Borobudur has a way of rewriting your plans.
+Nobody plans to be stopped cold at a Buddhist temple at 5AM.
+But Borobudur has a way of rewriting your plans — and Yogyakarta has a way of becoming the trip you didn't know you needed.

 Day 1: Arrival & Malioboro Chaos